annelo-msft/gists/clientmodel/readme.md

 ### Client-user types

-Types intended for use by client-users in application code are grouped in the `System.Net.ClientModel` namespace.
+Types intended for use by client-users in application code are grouped in the `System.ClientModel` namespace.
 These include:

 - `KeyCredential` - supports (1)
-- `Result<T>` - supports (2), (3), (4)
+- `OutputMessage<T>` - supports (2), (3), (4)
-- `Result` - supports (4)
+- `OutputMessage` - supports (4)
 - `ClientRequestException` - supports (5)

 ## Client-author types

-This section describes ClientModel client implementation patterns that the types in the `System.Net.ClientModel.Core` namespace have been designed to enable.
-The patterns shown here include patterns for implementing a client constructor, patterns for implementing both convienence and protocol service methods -- both illustrating usage of types intended for client-authors -- and concludes with a discussion of APIs designed to support lower-level control and flexibility for both client-users and client-authors.
+This section describes ClientModel client implementation patterns that the types in the `System.ClientModel.Primitives` namespace have been designed to enable.
+The patterns shown here include patterns for implementing a client constructor, patterns for implementing both convenience and protocol service methods -- both illustrating usage of types intended for client-authors -- and concludes with a discussion of APIs designed to support lower-level control and flexibility for both client-users and client-authors.

 The first example here continues from the application sample in the prior section.
 It sketches an implementation of the ClientModel client `MapsClient` that was used in the prior example.